 My kids went to this school for a couple of yrs and truth be told outside kindergarten it's bad news!
 I wish I followed my gut feeling and homechooled them eariler.
 Teachers seem to lose thier jobs alot students seem to transfer alot school seems to remain on the NO CHILD LEFT BEHIND List!
 School play yard had been burned up before.
 Go see for yourself and follow that gut feeling bec I wish I did!

 Liberty Elementary School is a public elementary school in Columbus.
 The principal of Liberty Elementary School is Miss.
-Cheryl M. Jones, who can be contacted at email@example.com.
-293 students attend Liberty Elementary School and are mostly Black, non-Hispanic; Hispanic; and Multiracial.
+Cheryl M. Jones and can be contacted at firstname.lastname@example.org.
+293 children attend Liberty Elementary School and identify primarily as Black, non-Hispanic; Hispanic; and Multiracial.
 98% of the 293 students here are classified as "economically disadvantaged", and 82% have subsidized lunches.
 The student to teacher ratio at Liberty Elementary School is 21:1.
 Maybury Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.3%||0.2%|